-Jose Luis Rodriguez is a first-grade Spanish immersion teacher from Bogotá, Colombia.
+Jose Luis Rodriguez is a first-grade Spanish dual language ambassador from Bogotá, Colombia.
 He is entering his third year teaching with Participate Learning at Kitty Hawk Elementary in Dare County, North Carolina.
-Read on to learn more about how his experiences as a cultural exchange teacher with Participate Learning have made him a stronger teacher for his students.
+Read on to learn more about how his experiences as an ambassador with Participate Learning have made him a stronger teacher for his students.

 One of the best experiences I have had working with Participate Learning has been the opportunity to grow professionally and become a stronger teacher.
 There is an abundance of teaching resources available that can be implemented into classrooms, but it is my experience that learning from others is the best way to gain effective skills to improve yourself and your classroom.

 Here are six practical and easy tips to keep in mind that will better your teaching skills as you prepare for the upcoming school year:

 In the classroom, you will see there are external factors that may affect your learning environment.
 For example, some students might come to school without having breakfast or clean clothes or they might act out because of circumstances at home.
 When situations like these arise, remind yourself to stop and think—how can I support my students academically while also balancing potential stress from hardships at home?

 Keep in mind your purpose as a teacher to impact students and help them achieve their best selves, and try not to take any acting out personally.
 According to Amabile and Kramer’s book, The Progress Principle, optimistic learners are better able to deal with stressful situations and are more likely to persist academically because they are motivated by the belief that they can accomplish their learning goals.
 Maintain a positive growth mindset and, hopefully, your support will help foster a sense of optimism and confidence for your students.